sergiosaint/Snap/README.md

 and the dealing of cards to the players.
 The aim here isn’t to provide a full test suite, but to demonstrate your ability to write tests.
 You can pick whichever unit testing framework you are comfortable with (NUnit, XUnit, MSpec...).
-- should, if possible, target .NET 4.5.1 and build in Visual Studio 2013*
+- should, if possible, target ~~.NET 4.5.1 and build in Visual Studio 2013~~ .NET Core 3.1 and build in Visual Studio 2019*

 .
-If it doesn’t, please

-indicate which version of .NET and Visual Studio you used.
+If it doesn’t, please indicate which version of .NET and Visual Studio you used.

 - can include third-party libraries from NuGet.
 You can submit your solution via a repository of your choice (GitHub, Bitbucket, etc) or send it to us via email in a .zip file.
 We will provide you with feedback on your solution and where appropriate